Chatham House (The Royal Institute of International Affairs) ("we") are committed to protecting and respecting your privacy.

 We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 736 of the UK Companies Act 1985.

 We may disclose your personal information to third parties:

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
-You can exercise your right to prevent such processing by emailing the relevant internal department or by contacting the [/contact/email/176029 undefined].
+You can exercise your right to prevent such processing by emailing: [email protected]

 Our site may, from time to time, contain links to and from external websites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.